fredvinegar/CLEAN-Plus-Plus/README.md

 | UnexploitedEncapsulation | Empty catch clause                      | Lazy Class          | Class Data Should Be Private | Message Chain          |
 | BrokenModularization     | Long Identifier                         | Swiss Army Knife    | God Class                    | Shotgun Surgery        |

-You can find the full details about each smell in [smells.md](data/smells.md)

 ## Install